bradbell/xrst/sphinx/test_out/comment_ch_example.rst

 xrst_code
 *********
-The xrst_code command reports the orignal source code, before removing the comment character or the indentation.
+The xrst_code command reports the original source code, before removing the comment character or the indentation.

 .. literalinclude:: ../../example/comment_ch.m